ssitkowx/Template/README.md

 3. Type conan source .
 4. Type conan install .
 5. Type conan build .
-6. Got to "Build" folder and open project.
+6. Got to "Build" folder and open Visual Project.

 Tip:
 - It is unacceptable if the package calls the package (recursion),